edualb/godmitri/CONTRIBUTING.md

   * Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/edualb/godmitri/issues).

-  * If you didn't find out any issue opened, open an [issue](https://github.com/edualb/godmitri/issues) that follows these characteristics:
+  * If you didn't find out any issue opened, open an [issue](https://github.com/edualb/godmitri/issues) that follows the [bug_report.md](https://github.com/edualb/godmitri/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) template.

-    * Clear title

-    * Clear Description

-    * Steps to reproduce the bug

-    * Expected behavior

-    * Actual behavior

-    * Tag with the bug label

-    * Additional behavior (optional)

 ### **:bulb: Suggesting an enhancement**